 Yard size

-A standard residential yard (up to roughly a quarter acre) sits at base pricing.
-Larger lots, especially half-acre and up, add $5-$20 per visit because the scooper covers more ground to find every pile.
-Some services price by lot-size tier rather than a flat residential rate.
+A standard residential yard, up to roughly a quarter acre, sits at base pricing.
+Go bigger, especially half an acre and up, and you are looking at $5-$20 more per visit, since the scooper has more ground to cover to find every pile.
+Some companies skip the flat residential rate entirely and price by lot-size tier.

 Frequency